iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 you will be charged for only 5 days of the 2 new seats.
 In the following billing period, the 2 additional seats will be charged for the entire billing period.

-If you reduce the number of seats, you will receive an account credit for the prorated difference.
+If you decrease the number of seats, you will receive an account credit for the prorated difference.
 You can apply it for a future payment.

 ## Downgrading a plan

-You can reduce the number of seats in your plan at any point, as explained in the previous section.
+You can decrease the number of seats in your plan at any point, as explained in the previous section.

-To cancel the Team plan and move back to the Free plan, reduce the number of seats in the team to 1 or 2 and click on `Downgrade`.
+To cancel the Team plan and move back to the Free plan, decrease the number of seats in the team to 1 or 2 and click on `Downgrade`.
 A prorated credit will be added to your account for the remaining days in the billing period.
 You can apply for a future payment.